sanhaus/control-panel.en/help/subdomains-certificates/using/setting-up-new-subdomain.md

  >[!NOTE]
  >
  >If you do not have any subdomain configured for Adobe, the first subdomain you will set up will be considered as a **primary subdomain**.
-PTR records (the domain name associated to the IP address) will be generated from that subdomain, and you will not be able to change them.
+ >A **reverse DNS record** will be created and set as the defalt sending subdomain for inboxes (sender, reply-to, error email addresses).

 1. In the **[!UICONTROL Subdomains & Certificates]** card, select the desired production instance, then click **[!UICONTROL Setup new subdomain]**.